pikax/vue-composable/docs/api/vue-composable.api.md

 // @public (undocumented)
 export type WrapRef<T> = T extends Ref<any> ?
 T : Ref<T>;

+// Warnings were encountered during analysis:
+//
+// dist/v3/packages/vue-composable/src/validation/validation.d.ts:72:5 - (ae-forgotten-export) The symbol "ToObjectOutput" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)
 ```